 It doesn't matter whether it's shampoo or toothpaste.
 Many of these hygiene products are now available in solid form.
 Just ask for shampoo bars in the nearest drugstore and you will be surprised how long these products last compared to the conventional plastic products.

-We hope we were able to help you with today's contribution to the topic of sustainability.
-If you have any further questions please feel free to contact us at any time!.
+We hope that we were able to help you with today's contribution to the topic of sustainability.
+If you have any further questions contact us at any time!.